 So he's a guy who gets the operators all the stuff that they need in the field, including cash, weapons, ammunition, food, all the basics, gas.

-But to come back to what we were saying about the murder itself, both of them were very, very tough guys who never went anywhere unarmed, who kept their heads on a swivel and who had been to war repeatedly.
+But to come back to what we were saying about the murder itself, you know, both of them were very, very tough guys who never went anywhere unarmed, who kept their heads on a swivel and who had been to war repeatedly.

 So the fact that both of them were cleanly taken out and then dumped in this remote area and that the scene was free of any kind of, you know, I interviewed several Army CID agents who worked the scene of the murder.

-And by all accounts, they found no drugs, no guns, no money, and maybe a couple of the shell casings.
+And by all accounts, they found no drugs, no guns, no money, and maybe a couple of shell casings.

 But, you know, there weren't even like footprints on the ground.